 - Altheide, Thorsten (Author)

-Not a book about Lithuanian cuisine, but a classic travel guide is this book from the Reise Know-How publishing house.
-Besides Lithuania, Latvia and Estonia are also described here.
-Our colleague Thorsten Altheide and his wife Heli Rahkema were responsible for the Estonian part.
+This book from Reise Know-How Verlag is not a book about Lithuanian cuisine, but a classic travel guide.
+In addition to Lithuania, it also describes Latvia and Estonia.
+Our colleague Thorsten Altheide and his wife Heli Rahkema were responsible for the Estonian section.

 How did you like this article about Lithuanian cuisine?
-Feel free to write us a comment!
+Please write us a comment!